 GSM stands for grams per square metre.
 Simply put, GSM refers to the metric measurement of the weight of a fabric.
 The higher the GSM of a fabric, the denser the fabric will be.
 Bed Threads 100% French flax linen sits at 170 GSM.
 The reason for this?
 It’s the optimum weight to ensure that your bedding is soft and cosy the second you use it but is durable enough to ensure it lasts for years (and years).
 Traditionally, linen bedding has been much, much heavier that other manchesters (so it’s GSM was much higher) but this meant it took years (and many washing cycles) to achieve the buttery softness when it lands at your door (and then, your bed).

 Now, let’s talk about linen’s durability for a second.
 If linen were a person, they’d be extremely resilient.
 Compared with other manchesters, linen thread is far more durable.
-Couple this with linen’s temperature regulating and moisture-wicking qualities – not to mention, it’s good looks – it’s easy to understand its burgeoning popularity.
+Couple this with linen’s temperature regulating and moisture-wicking qualities – not to mention, it’s good looks – it’s easy to understand its upswing in popularity.